JanaBartak/HONEST/README.md

 You will find details on how to run each script at the beginning of the scripts.

 #### Aim 2
+1. Run the cleaning using following R scripts:
+- Open: Data-Cleaning.Rproj
+	- 00_Load_Save_Raw_New_Data.R
+	- 01_Delete_Specialty-Clinics_Children_LoS-outside-range_Missings_Save.R
+	- 02_Create-Elix_Mort-Save.R
+	- 03_data_selection.R
+	- 03_Merge-with_ICD_Hosp-data.R
+	- 04_Prepare-New-Hosp-dat.R
+	- 05_Subset-Hosp_Merge-Patient-Hosp.R

+2. Run the descriptive analysis using following R scripts:
+- Open: Descriptive-Analysis.Rproj
+	- 01_Table-One_Patients.R
+	- 02a_Table_One_Hospitals.R
+	- 02b_Table-One_Empl-absolute-numbers.R

+You will find details on how to run each script at the beginning of the scripts.

 #### Aim 3